kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

 fast, produces tiny models, and gives you interpretable results, LogisticRegression is a fantastic place to start.
 It's hard to beat for simple, linearly separable problems or as a quick baseline.

-But if your data is more complicated and you want a model that can capture those nonlinear patterns, RandomForestClassifier is like the Swiss Army knife of classifiers.
+But if your data is more complicated, and you want a model that can capture those nonlinear patterns, RandomForestClassifier is like the Swiss Army knife of classifiers.
 It delivers strong, reliable performance on a wide range of problems—just be prepared for much bigger model files.
 And if you want even more randomness (sometimes at the cost of accuracy and definitely at the cost of file size), ExtraTreesClassifier is worth a look, but it’s